 When you wash your car in a driveway or street, the dirty water flows untreated into the nearest storm drain and then into local waterways.
 This used water can contain residue from exhaust fumes, gasoline, heavy metals from rust, and motor oils that build up on your car.
 Check your parking spot and driveway for evidence of leaks from your car and repair any car leaks promptly.
 When possible, wash vehicles at a full or self-service car wash where used water is recycled or treated.
 Store hazardous auto fluids and waste indoors or in a sealed container to prevent spills and dispose of responsibly at auto shops or other facility.

 Regular maintenance inside and around our living spaces can impact stormwater.
+When washing compost containers, dump wash water into indoor sink drains or directly onto landscaped areas.
+Never allow wash water to enter roads and storm drains.
 During the winter, shovel snow onto landscaped areas and use deicers sparingly.
 For pools and spas: dechlorinate before draining; remove or strain out algae, solids, and oils; and discharge water slowly and carefully.
 Home projects can also send sediment and pollutants into streams, properly dispose of the waste created by rental equipment.
 Certain materials need to be disposed of as hazardous waste; other waste byproducts can be disposed of in the trash.

 Litter and chemicals from our home can pollute waterways and be toxic to aquatic life.
 Household hazardous waste includes products that contain hazardous ingredients and require special care when you dispose of them.
 Make sure that your trash and recycle cans lids are securely attached.
 Whether you need to get rid of used motor oil, paint, solvents, or fertilizer, recycle or properly dispose of these products at your local recycling center or other specialized facility.
 By responsibly disposing of these items, you are keeping them from accidentally ending up in our streams and negatively impacting aquatic life.